 Gather the ingredients.

-In a cocktail shaker filled with ice cubes, pour the gin, absinthe, apple cider, pear brandy, lemon juice, and bitters.
+In a cocktail shaker, pour the gin, absinthe, pear brandy, apple cider, lemon juice, and bitters.

 - The apple and pear-infused gin is easy to make at home.
 You simply need a few apples and pears, and about 1 week for the flavor to fully develop.